The canonical ring of a stacky curve

 If $\delta=3$, then $\Delta$ is very ample and $R$ is generated in degree $1$.
 If $\delta=3$ then $R=k[x,y,z]/(f(x,y,z))$ where $f(x,y,z) \in k[x,y,z]$ is the equation of a plane cubic.
 The (pointed) generic initial ideals in the cases $\delta \leq 3$ are clear.

-So to conclude this subsection, we consider the case $\delta \geq 4$.
-Then $R$ has relations generated in degree $2$ and $X \cong \Proj R \hookrightarrow \PP^{\delta-1}$ is a elliptic normal curve cut out by quadrics.
-This can be proven directly---for a more complete exposition of the geometry of elliptic normal curves, see Hulek \cite{hulek1986projective} (see also Eisenbud \cite[6D]{eisenbud2005geometry}).
+So to conclude this section, we consider the case $\delta \geq 4$.
+Then $R$ has relations generated in degree $2$ and $X \simeq \Proj R \hookrightarrow \PP^{\delta-1}$ is a elliptic normal curve cut out by quadrics.
+This can be proven directly---for a more complete exposition of the geometry of elliptic normal curves, see Hulek \cite{hulek1986projective} (and also Eisenbud \cite[6D]{eisenbud2005geometry}).
 More precisely, we claim that the pointed generic initial ideal is

 with respect to grevlex, where $\calS$ is the set of coordinate points.
-The argument to prove this (and the statement that the ideal is generated by quadrics) is the same as for a nonexceptional curve with $\delta \geq 4$, so we do not repeat it here, but refer to Subsection~\ref{ss:general-case-g} below (with $d=g+\delta-1=\delta$).
+The argument to prove this (and the statement that the ideal is generated by quadrics) is the same as for a nonexceptional curve with $\delta \geq 4$, so we do not repeat it here, but refer to section~\ref{ss:general-case-g} below (with $d=g+\delta-1=\delta$).